Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: METHOD

-Finally, as Table~\ref{table:Scenario} shows, we designed an RtI failure scenario based on Scenario (d).
-In this scenario, before the ADS exceeds its system limitations and is forced to turn OFF, the driver receives no useful information regarding the RtI.
-Thus, if the driver does not intervene, the vehicle collides directly with the guardrail.
+Finally, in Phase IV, we designed an RtI failure scenario based on scenario (h).
+Unfortunately, as a result of a system failure, the driver is unable to receive pertinent information regarding the RtI before the ADS exceeds its system limitations and is forced to turn OFF.
+Thus, the vehicle collides directly with the guardrail, if the driver can not take over the driving task actively.
 In such a critical situation, only drivers who have a correct understanding of the limitations of the ADS will notice that something is wrong and take proactive action to take over vehicle control and avoid a collision.
 This highlights the importance of drivers being well-informed about the system's capabilities and limitations, allowing them to respond effectively to unforeseen circumstances.

-Figure~\ref{fig:scenario_from driver} show some examples of the designed traffic scenarios with different visibility and road conditions as seen from the driver's view.
-It is important to note that there is a traffic sign indicating the curvature of each curve ahead.
+Figure~\ref{fig:scenario_from driver} shows some examples of the designed traffic scenarios with different visibility and road conditions as seen from the driver's view.
+It is important to note that there is a traffic sign indicating the curvature of curve ahead based on the conditions of the Japan transportation system.
 In addition, we placed the surrounding vehicles in front of the ego vehicle and the right lane to enhance the realism of the nine scenarios above.
 These surrounding vehicles maintain a safe following distance (more than 50~m) from the ego vehicle and travel at 80-100 km/h.
 These vehicles do not suddenly decelerate or actively approach the experimental vehicle, posing a risk to the vehicle.
-Additionally, for the ego vehicle, we set the target speed of ACC to 80 km/h, and the maximum speed of the ego vehicle was limited to 110 km/h.
-Each scenario takes approximately 1.5 minutes to complete, and the RtI occurred approximately 1 min after the start.
+For the ego vehicle, we set the target speed of ACC to 80 km/h, and the maximum speed of the ego vehicle was limited to 110 km/h.